 - 1. Henry is an unenrolled tax return preparer who participates in the annual filing season program.
-Before which of the following IRS personnel may be represent a taxpayer whose return he has prepared? - a) An appeals officer - b) A revenue officer - c) A revenue agent - d) Counsel - 2.
-Phyllis, an unenrolled tax return preparer, is prohibited from engaging in which of the following professional activities? - a) Preparing documents for submission to the IRS - b) Preparing and signing federal tax returns - c) Preparing and signing claims for tax refunds - d) Representing taxpayers as to the qualification of their employee plans - 3.
-Arthur, a tax return preparer, has been asked by his client to sign a claim for refund that contains a position he believes lacks a reasonable basis.
-Under what circumstances may he comply with his client's request? - a) When directed by a supervisor to sign the return - b) Never - c) When the amount of understated tax liability as a result of the position is less than \$1,000 - d) Only after receiving permission from the accounting standards board - 4.
-Which of the following is a factor taken into consideration when determining whether a tax return preparer's actions were willful, reckless or the result of gross incompetence? - a) Whether the preparer has made the same or similar error or omission repeatedly - b) The preparer's age and education - c) The duration of the preparer's employment as a tax practitioner - d) The preparer's gender - 5.
-Helen, a tax return preparer, routinely publishes a schedule of the fees she charges her clients.
-For how long must she keep copies of the published schedule following its last use? - a) 1 year - b) 2 years - c) 3 years - d) 4 years - 6.
-Helen is an unenrolled tax return preparer who participates in the annual filing season program.
-How may she refer to herself when advertising for clients? - a) As "certified" - b) As an IRS employee - -choices continued on next page-
+Before which of the following IRS personnel may he represent a taxpayer whose return he has prepared?

+- a) An appeals officer

+- b) A revenue officer

+- c) A revenue agent

+- d) Counsel

+- 2. Phyllis, an unenrolled tax return preparer, is prohibited from engaging in which of the following professional activities?

+- a) Preparing documents for submission to the IRS

+- b) Preparing and signing federal tax returns

+- c) Preparing and signing claims for tax refunds

+- d) Representing taxpayers as to the qualification of their employee plans

+- 3. Arthur, a tax return preparer, has been asked by his client to sign a claim for refund that contains a position he believes lacks a reasonable basis.
+Under what circumstances may he comply with his client's request?

+- a) When directed by a supervisor to sign the return

+- b) Never

+- c) When the amount of understated tax liability as a result of the position is less than \$1,000

+- d) Only after receiving permission from the accounting standards board

+- 4. How many calendar days must pass after the last date on which a practitioner published a schedule of fees before he or she may increase fees?

+- a) 15 days

+- b) 5 days

+- c) 45 days

+- d) 30 Days

+- 5. Helen, a tax return preparer, routinely publishes a schedule of the fees she charges her clients.
+For how long must she keep copies of the published schedule following its last use?

+- a) 1 year

+- b) 2 years

+- c) 3 years

+- d) 4 years

+- 6. Helen is an unenrolled tax return preparer who participates in the annual filing season program.
+How may she refer to herself when advertising for clients?

+- a) As "certified"

+- b) As an IRS employee

+- -choices continued on next page-

-- As a tax return preparer who holds a valid Annual Filing Season Program Record of Completion for the calendar year and has complied with the IRS requirements for receiving the Record of Completion - d) As "chartered" - 7.
+- c) As a tax return preparer who holds a valid Annual Filing Season Program Record of Completion for the calendar year and has complied with the IRS requirements for receiving the Record of Completion - d) As "chartered" - 7.
 Which of the following published "fees" would not be permitted under the regulations governing practice before the Internal Revenue Service? - a) Fixed fees for specific routine services - b) Hourly rates - c) Initial consultation fees - d) Contingent fees based on reduced income tax liability - 8.
-A penalty may be imposed by the Treasury Department on a tax return preparer for all of the following EXCEPT - a) Incompetence - b) Failure to comply with regulations - c) Disreputable conduct - d) Laziness - 9.
+A is a term that refers to a public reprimand of a practitioner by the Office of Professional Responsibility. - a) Suspension - b) disbarment - c) censure - d) monetary penalty - 9.
 Which of the following sanctions affects a practitioner's eligibility to represent taxpayers before the IRS? - a) Censure - b) Suspension - c) Imposition of a \$545 penalty - d) Imposition of a \$5,000 penalty - 10.
 Under what circumstances would a monetary penalty be imposed on an employer for the improper acts of a tax return preparer in its employ? - a) If the preparer was a statutory employee - b) If the employer knew or should have known the preparer was engaging in prohibited acts - c) If the preparer was compensated on the basis of returns prepared - d) An employer would not be liable for the unauthorized acts of